JONSASSE/432-2018/slides/class08/README.md

 ### Key Materials

-[The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class08) are posted above, and the [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class08) will be posted as soon as they are available.
+**Note After Class**: [The slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class08) have now been **reposted** above, correcting my terrible error in slide 30, and eliminating slides 33-43 that we didn't cover (those slides will be in Class 09's materials.)
+The [audio files](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class08) are now posted, too.

 In today's class, we'll introduce the logistic regression model.
 We'll cover all of Chapter 12 and some of Chapter 13 in the [Course Notes](https://thomaselove.github.io/432-notes/).
 Next week, we'll finish that logistic regression material, then move forward to look at Chapter 10's material on using `ols` to fit linear models.